mozilla/2018-global-sprint-planning/project-coach.md

 ### Featured Projects on Pulse
 A featured project is one that's been reviewed for documetation and shows up in Mozilla Pulse!
-To moderate on Mozilla Pulse you'll need to log-in.
-A moderation option should appear at top right on your page.
+To moderate on [Mozilla Pulse](https://www.mozillapulse.org/featured) you'll need to log in.
+If you are new to Mozilla Pulse, please take a minute or two to create a profile.
+A moderation option will appear at top right on your page.
+If you don't see the moderation option right away, don't worrry.
+We will be adding these on Tuesday 3/27.
+If after 3/27 you still don't see the option just ping Zannah in the Gitter chat and I'll be sure to get you moderator permissions.

 PLEASE **ONLY** MODERATE PULSE LISTINGS FOR PROJECTS YOU ARE COACHING!
 Do not take any action on any other listings.
-If you don't see the moderation option right away, don't worrry-- just ping Zannah in the Gitter chat and I'll be sure to get you moderator permissions.

 The following information must be included in any Pulse listing-- ensure that this information is complete before approving any submission.
 Use the list below to check each submission before you approve it: